lebe-dev/submarine/README.md

 ## Motivation

-I always watch movies, cartoons and anime with original audio.
-However, quite often subtitles aren't available on my language.
-Nowadays we have large language models (LLMs) that can help us translate subtitles.
-But they are not perfect and sometimes they make mistakes, put wrong subtitle numbers, timestamps, etc. Even best ones make mistakes.
+I always watch content in its original language, but subtitles aren't always available in my native tongue.
+LLMs can help with translation, but they often introduce errors in formatting, timestamps, or numbering.

-Submarine is designed to assist in the translation process by providing various edit and validation tools.
-It helps ensure that the translated subtitles are accurate and consistent with the original content.
+Submarine is a tool designed to refine this process.
+It provides editing and validation features to ensure that LLM-generated subtitles are accurate, consistent, and correctly formatted.

 ## Features